 The Coach Dedication Awards are designed to recognize & honour the outstanding accomplishments and contributions that a male & female coach have made to his/her sport, athletes, and community over a number of years.
 This award is dedicated to recognizing history and dedication to coaching.
 The award will be presented to one male and one female coach.

-The 2018 Saskatchewan Sport Awards nominations are open until December 4, 2018.
+The 2019 Saskatchewan Sport Awards nominations are open until midnight December 6, 2019.

 To be eligible to receive a Saskatchewan Coaching Award, the coach must: